oneapi-src/oneDNN/rfcs/20201105-attribute-num-threads/README.md

 calling thread.

-By assigning `1` or higher value in the API, the user will instruct the library the upper limit for the number of threads for decomposition, and, during execution, the parallel sections will be executed by the threads in the threadpool.
+By assigning `1` or higher value in the API, the user will instruct the library the upper limit for the number of threads used for execution.

 In the context of primitive cache, the number of threads passed by primitive attributes will be used to construct the cache key.
 In means that two primitives